-To learn more about our fossil collections, see the FGS Fossil Collections page.
+To learn more about FGS fossil collections, see our Fossil Collections page.
 With the proper permit, fossils can be collected from some state lands like river bottoms.
-For more information, visit our Fossil Collecting page
+For more information, visit our Fossil Collecting page.

-Artifacts can sometimes be confused with fossils, and vice-versa, which can be problematic since it is currently illegal to remove artifacts from state land.
-It is best to leave artifacts where they are discovered and to report the find to the Florida Department of State, Division of Historical Resources or a professional archaeologist.
+It is currently illegal to remove artifacts from state land.
+It is best to leave artifacts where they are discovered and to report the find to the Florida Department of State, Division of Historical Resources or a professional archeologist.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?